Germany

 • Commitment, willingness to help and ability to work in a team

-These are good reasons for #LAPP as a dual partner
+These are good reasons for choosing LAPP as your dual study partner

 • Training weeks (introductory training week, advanced training week, final training week)

-• Foreign assignment [prerequisite: average grade of at least 2.4 (DHBW); usually compulsory].
+• Secondment abroad [prerequisite includes an average of at least 2.4 (DHBW); usually mandatory]

-• Modern company restaurant with seasonal & regional offers, incl. breakfast service
+• Modern company restaurant with seasonal and regional dishes, including breakfast service

 • Flexible working hours

-• Voluntary social benefits and allowances (meal allowance/travel expenses)
+• Voluntary social benefits and allowances (meals/travel costs)

-• Payment of participation fees for DHBW pre-course in mathematics
+• Assumption of participation fees for DHBW preliminary courses (mathematics/computer science)

-• Payment of fees/contributions at the DHBW (administration costs/student union contribution, lecture notes)
+• Assumption of costs/fees at the DHBW (administrative costs/student union contribution, script money)

-• Assumption of costs for books/teaching materials (compulsory reading at DHBW)
+• Assumption of costs for books/teaching materials (compulsory reading DHBW)

-The dual study programme at the Baden-Württemberg Cooperative State University (DHBW) in Stuttgart combines academic studies with practical experience in a company (= dual partner).
+The dual study programme at the Baden-Württemberg Cooperative State University (DHBW), based in Stuttgart, combines academic studies at a university with practical experience in a company (= dual partner).

-In each academic year, it is divided into theoretical phases at the Cooperative State University, Faculty of Technology, and practical phases at LAPP.
-Due to the variety, students benefit not only from the transfer of theoretical knowledge, but also from direct application in practice (= practice-integrated studies).
+Each academic year is divided into theoretical phases at the Cooperative State University, Faculty of Economics, and practical phases at LAPP.
+Due to the variety, the students not only benefit from the transfer of theoretical knowledge, but also from the direct application in practice (= practice-integrated study).

 The practical phases at LAPP mainly take place at Lapp Service GmbH in Stuttgart.
 The training relationship (= study contract) is also entered into with this LAPP company.

-Lapp Service GmbH is the global IT service provider of the LAPP Group - the focus here is on a wide range of IT services, such as the provision of a reliable IT infrastructure, including a service desk or consulting and implementation of SAP projects.
-It is also a provider of event and facility management services.
+Lapp Service GmbH is the global IT service provider of the LAPP Group – it focuses on a wide range of IT services, such as the provision of a reliable IT infrastructure including a service desk or the consultation and implementation of SAP projects.
+It is also a service provider for events and building management.

-The study programme lasts three years and concludes with the internationally recognised academic degree 'Bachelor of Science (B.Sc.)'.
-The performance assessment in the Bachelor's programme at DHBW is based on the European Credit Transfer System (ECTS).
+The course lasts three years and completion results in the internationally recognised academic degree 'Bachelor of Science (B.Sc.)'.
+The performance assessment within the DHBW Bachelor’s degree programme is carried out in accordance with the European Credit Transfer System (ECTS).

 What makes you stand out

-• Very good to good Abitur or Fachhochschulreife (in this case: + aptitude test)
+• Very good to good secondary school diploma / A levels or advanced technical certificate (in this case: + study aptitude test)

-• Very good to good German and English language skills
+• Very good to good knowledge of German and English

-• Ability to express yourself orally and in writing
+• Ability to express yourself well both orally and in writing

-• IT affinity [= interest in information technology (hardware/software/IT services) as well as programming languages and databases], ideally already practical experience in the IT environment
+• IT affinity [= interest in information technology (hardware/software/IT services)], ideally already possess experience in an IT environment

 • Abstract-logical thinking (analytical/solution-oriented)